manikandan-ravikiran/better-py-motmetrics/README.md

 <a name="Metrics"></a>
 ### Metrics

-**py-motmetrics** implements the following metrics.
+**better-py-motmetrics** implements the following metrics.
 The metrics have been aligned with what is reported by [MOTChallenge][MOTChallenge] benchmarks.

 ```python
 import motmetrics as mm